c-sh0/linux_xdp/map_pinning/README.md

 228: hash  flags 0x0
     key 4B  value 16B  max_entries 1  memlock 4096B
 ```
-Pin the map using map id
-Note: /sys/fs/bpf/<map_name> differs from the map declaration in the kernel program.
-This can be convenient since <map_name> can be anything you want
+Pin the map using map id (note: /sys/fs/bpf/<map_name> differs from the map declaration in the kernel program.
+This can be convenient since <map_name> can be anything you want)
 ```
 bpftool map pin id 228 /sys/fs/bpf/test_map